-Although a herniated disk may originate from some sort of trauma or injury to the cervical spine, the symptoms commonly start spontaneously.
-The arm pain from a cervical herniated disc results because the herniated disc material pinches or presses on a cervical nerve, causing pain to radiate along the nerve pathway down the arm.
+Although a cervical herniated disk may originate from some sort of trauma or injury to the cervical spine, the symptoms commonly start spontaneously.
+The arm pain from a cervical herniated disc results because the herniated disc pinches or presses on a nerve, causing pain to radiate along the nerve pathway down the arm.

 The two most common levels in the cervical spine to herniate are the C5–C6 level (cervical 5 and cervical 6) and the C6–C7 level.
 The next most common is the C4–C5 level, and rarely the C7–T1 level may herniate.
-The nerve that is affected by the disc herniation is the one exiting the spine at that level, so at the C5–C6 level, it is the C6 nerve root that is affected.
+In the cervical spine, the nerve that is affected by the disc herniation is the one exiting the spine at that level, so when there is a C5–C6 disc herniation, it is the C6 nerve root that is affected.

 It is important to note that the above list comprises typical pain patterns, but they are not absolute.
 Some people are simply wired up differently than others, and therefore their symptoms are different.

 Once the pain does start to improve, it is unlikely to return, although it may take longer for the weakness and numbness/tingling to improve.